fategg555/queue-bot-games/README.md

 I was lazy and didn't actually make a redirect, working on that now

-bot works if server members are active, if your members didn't respond to pings, this won't awake them from their hibernation
+Bot works if server members are active.
+If your members didn't respond to pings, this won't awake them from their hibernation

-enjoy and leave any comments somewhere on this github
+Enjoy and leave any comments somewhere on this github

 ( ᵔ ᴥ ᵔ )